-Hypoxic Ischemic Encephalopathy
+Hypoxic Ischemic Encephalopathy (HIE)

 The Treatment of Hypoxic-Ischemic Encephalopathy

 Infants with HIE require neonatal intensive care and typically spend several weeks in the NICU.
-A baby with HIE may be transferred, via ambulance or life flight, from the hospital where the birth occurred to a higher-level NICU if the birth hospital does not have a high-level NICU.
+A baby with HIE may be transferred, via ambulance or life flight, from the hospital where the birth occurred to a higher level NICU if the birth hospital does not have a high-level NICU.

 Seeking care